docQodly/docs/docs/concepts/orda/glossary.md

 ## Remote datastore

-A 4D database opened on a 4D or 4D Server (available through HTTP) and exposed as a REST resource.
-This database can be referenced locally as a Datastore from other workstations, where it is assigned a locaID.
+A Qodly database opened on a Server (available through HTTP) and exposed as a REST resource.
+This database can be referenced locally as a Datastore from other workstations, where it is assigned a localID.
 The remote datastore can be used through ORDA concepts (datastore, dataclass, entity selection...).
 This use is submitted to a licencing system.

 ## Session

-When the 4D application connects to a Remote datastore, a session is created on the 4D Server (HTTP).
+When the application connects to a Remote datastore, a session is created on the server (HTTP).
 A session cookie is generated and associated to the local datastore id.

 Each time a new session is opened, a license is used.
 Each time a session is closed, the license is freed.